 - Open house community meetings.
 Two open house community meetings-one in Daly City and one in North Fair Oaks-were held on Saturday, June 17, 2017.
 The events were a drop-in open house format featuring a scrolling presentation of information about the AFH and the HUD AFFH-T maps; activities for telling residents' housing stories and an exercise to prioritize desired outcomes of increased fair housing choice and access to opportunity in the region.
 Interpreters for Spanish, Mandarin and Tagalog speakers were available.
-Child care and food was provided.
+Child care and food were provided.
 Project Sentinel and Legal Aid Society of San Mateo County staffed information tables and provided information about their services.
 Project Sentinel supplied a door prize given away to a randomly selected attendee in a drawing. - Public hearing.
-On July 25, 3017, prior to the release of the draft AFH on August 1, 2017, San Mateo County, as the lead jurisdiction, held a public hearing before the Board of County Supervisors that included a detailed presentation of the AFH process, results, fair housing issues identified, contributing factors and draft goals.
+On July 25, 2017, prior to the release of the draft AFH on August 1, 2017, San Mateo County, as the lead jurisdiction, held a public hearing before the Board of County Supervisors that included a detailed presentation of the AFH process, results, fair housing issues identified, and contributing factors. - Town hall.
+On September 12, 2017 Supervisors Warren Slocum and David Canepa of the San Mateo County Board of Supervisors organized and hosted an event in North Fair Oaks in order to hear directly from residents about their fair housing issues.
+Approximately 60 residents attended the evening meeting and shared their experiences and concerns with the Supervisors and their staff.
+Interpretation services were provided in Spanish as many of the residents were native Spanish-speakers.
+Snacks and childcare were also provided.

 Stakeholders had the opportunity to consult and participate in the community engagement process.
 Activities included advising the AFH team on resident engagement; participating in a stakeholder kickoff meeting that included discussion of fair housing issues; and participating in focus groups for housing developers and landlords.
-The California Apartment Association's Tri-County Division (CAA Tri-County) developed and deployed a survey rental property owners and managers in San Mateo County to support development of the AFH; 150 participated and CAA Tri-County shared the results with the AFH team.
+The California Apartment Association's Tri-County Division (CAA Tri-County) developed and deployed a survey for rental property owners and managers in San Mateo County to support development of the AFH; 150 participated in the survey and CAA Tri-County shared the results with the AFH team.